 - developing an inclusive culture that ensures equity and honors diversity in identity and thought

-- integrating current research and technology to improve remote student learning
+- integrating current research and technology to improve student learning

 - fostering positive social behaviors and social-emotional learning

-All conference sessions will be 60 minutes in length; for example:
+All conference sessions will be 60 minutes in length.
+Example formats include:

-- 30 minute presentation with 30 minutes for collaboration or interactive activities
+- 30 minute presentation + 30 minutes for collaboration or interactive activities

-- 45 minute presentation with 15 minutes of discussion, questions, and answers
+- 45 minute presentation + 15 minutes of discussion, questions, and answers